M

 climate change wa

-Australian climate cooling since 2012
+Australian climate stable since 2012

-Dataset shows no warming for 12 years
+Dataset shows no warming for 12 years and six months

 The ACORN dataset shows significant land surface warming since June 2023 and the UAH dataset shows significant warming of the lower troposphere since July 2023 - both potentially affected by the emergence of an El Nino in the Pacific Ocean, strong solar activity and abnormally high atmospheric moisture content due to the Hunga Tonga underwater volcanic eruption in December 2021.